 - Blood tests

-- Central line care—Often, the PICC line will need to be removed and replaced by a new catheter.
+- Central line care—often, removing the PICC line and replacing it with a new one

 Centers for Disease Control and Prevention https://www.cdc.gov